knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 # Hardware and Software

-As we saw in the last article, a computer, fundamentally, consists of 4 parts:
+As we saw in the last article, a computer fundamentally consists of 4 parts:

 1. the input,
 2. the processing unit,
 3. the memory (or storage), and
 4. the output.

-In the context of a laptop, input devices such as the mouse, keyboard, touchpad, camera, and microphone gather data and transmit it to the computer.
-For example, during a Zoom meeting, your laptop's camera and microphone capture video and audio data, which is converted into digital signals (1's and 0's) for transmission to other participants' computers.
-The received bits are then processed (by the CPU) and displayed as an image on their screens (as output).
-The keyboard and touchpad/mouse are also input devices, allowing you to provide commands and interact with the computer's interface, such as clicking buttons and typing website URLs.
+**Input:** This is where data enters the system.
+Devices like the keyboard, mouse, touchpad, camera, and microphone capture and transmit information to the computer for processing.

-The processing unit, or CPU (Central Processing Unit) in a laptop, is where the computations, data manipulations and instruction executions take place, controlling the overall operation of the system.
+**Processing Unit:** The CPU (Central Processing Unit) is the computer's brain.
+It handles data computations, command executions, and oversees the system's functions.

-When it comes to saving information on a laptop, there are two kinds of methods which are used together: long-term "storage" in the form of a hard disk drive (HDD) or a solid-state drive (SSD), and temporary "memory" in the form of Random Access Memory (RAM).
+**Memory and Storage:** Two methods work in tandem When saving information on a laptop.
+The long-term "storage" is provided by hard disk drives (HDD) or solid-state drives (SSD), while temporary "memory" comes in the form of Random Access Memory (RAM).

-> There is a difference between storage and memory when we talk about a computer.
-To learn more about it, I recommend you read [this short article](https://student.cs.uwaterloo.ca/~cs100/F21content/02-03-secondary-storage.html), followed by [this article](https://student.cs.uwaterloo.ca/~cs100/F21content/02-04-memory.html) containing a great analogy.
-However, please note that the author of the article refers to "memory" as "primary memory", and "storage" as "secondary storage".
-Do not get lost/confused by this terminology.
+> Note: The distinction between memory (RAM) and storage (HDD/SSD) is crucial.
+Delve deeper into storage [here](https://student.cs.uwaterloo.ca/~cs100/F21content/02-03-secondary-storage.html) and into memory [here](https://student.cs.uwaterloo.ca/~cs100/F21content/02-04-memory.html).
+Be aware: the author uses "primary memory" for "memory" and "secondary storage" for "storage"—it's just a terminology choice.

-Finally, we have the output component, which presents the processed information to the user in a user-friendly format.
-In the case of a laptop, the primary output device is the display screen, where visual information is presented.
-Additionally, the laptop may have audio output capabilities through built-in speakers or headphone jacks, allowing for the playback of sound or speech.
-Output devices can also include printers, external monitors, or other devices that provide tangible or perceptible outputs based on the processed data.
+**Output:** After processing, the data is presented as output.
+On a laptop, the screen is the primary output device, visualizing data.
+Additionally, devices like speakers, headphone jacks, printers, or external monitors represent other forms of output.

 <figure>
   <img src="./figures/laptop.jpg" title="Laptop" style="width: 50%">
   <figcaption>An illustration of a modern laptop with CPU and RAM depicted, symbolizing the essential components of the computer.</figcaption>
 </figure>

 All the devices mentioned here, such as the keyboard, the CPU, the hard drive, and the screen, are known as hardware. **Hardware** is "hard" to the touch.
+It's tangible.
 In other words, you can actually touch it and hold it.
 It's also "hard" to change it.
-If you buy a laptop, the components on the laptop's motherboard are soldered onto the board, making the hardware fixed.
+If you buy a laptop, the components on the laptop's motherboard are soldered onto the board, making the hardware fixed and hard to modify.

-On the other hand, we have software. **Software** is "soft".
-In other words, it's not something physical that you can touch and feel.
-Can you "touch" a video game, or the Google search engine?
+On the other hand, we have software.
+Software is soft.
+In other words, it's not something physical that you can touch or feel.
+Can you touch a video game, or the Google search engine?
 Nope.
-It is also soft in the sense that it is not fixed; one minute you can run Microsoft Word, and then Photoshop five seconds later.
-It is very flexible, and can be changed or removed easily.
+It's also soft in the sense that it's flexible.
+One minute, you can run Microsoft Word, and the next, you might run Photoshop.
+Software can easily be changed, modified, or removed.

 <figure>
   <img src="./figures/software.jpg" title="Laptop's Software" style="width: 50%">